SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 2.  \"Foreign returnees ... with keys to count, and cupboards to lock\" (67)

+3.  velutha has no keys to count or cupboards to lock (99)

 ### things inside cupboards

 1.  rat making trips to cupboard at doctors office (63)

-2.  \'he was never sure which cupboard he might have to open ... counting his keys\' train crossing man (31)

-3.  baby kochamma\'s ooty cupboards, thermos flask in cupboard

-4. Wisdom exercise notebooks book cupboard (74)
+2. Wisdom exercise notebooks book cupboard (74)

-5.  pappachi\'s got mamachi\'s shears from her sewing cupboard to shred ammu\'s boots (86)
+3.  pappachi\'s got mamachi\'s shears from her sewing cupboard to shred ammu\'s boots (86)

-6.  label cupboard full of labels (92), it was red apparently
+4.  label cupboard full of labels (92), it was red apparently

-7.  velutha has no keys to count or cupboards to lock (99)

-8.  swollen cupboards creaked - dampness
+5.  swollen cupboards creaked - dampness

     1.  waking ammu from her velutha dream using a creaky cupboard door (104)

-9.  chacko\'s cupboard of damaged balsa airplanes (113)
+6.  chacko\'s cupboard of damaged balsa airplanes (113)

     1.  \"Pickle Baron-dreams and the People\'s War joined the racks of broken balsa planes\" in Chacko\'s cupboard (132)

-10. cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)
+7.  cupboards were dangerous to open because clothes and books and shoes would cascade down (chackos cupboards) (116)

 ### locks

+1.  \'he was never sure which cupboard he might have to open ... counting his keys\' train crossing man (31)

+2.  baby kochamma\'s ooty cupboards, thermos flask in cupboard

 ### secrets inside cupboards